Pandora and the Flying Dutchman (1951) - full transcript

 corroborates a passage

-in the Bible from the book
+in the Bible from the Book

-to be regarded as pure legend.
+been regarded as pure legend.

-Never dismiss the
+Never dismiss the legends, Pandora.

 Actually, where is she?